 Panel 3 – The role of the TCC in resolving international construction disputes.

-Confirmed speakers and moderators include: Adrian Bell (CMS), Charles Blamire-Brown (Pinsent Masons), Julio César Bueno (Pinheiro Neto), Philip Clifford QC (Latham & Watkins), Adam Constable QC (Keating Chambers), Jerome Dunn (Bechtel), Jean-Christophe Honlet (Dentons), Simon Hughes QC (Keating Chambers), Rosemary Jackson QC (Keating Chambers), Lindy Patterson QC (39 Essex Chambers), James Pickavance (Eversheds Sutherland), Caroline Pope (Bryan Cave Leighton Paisner), Dominque Rawley QC (Atkin Chambers) and Mark Roe (Pinsent Masons).
+Confirmed speakers and moderators include: Adrian Bell (CMS), Charles Blamire-Brown (Pinsent Masons), Julio César Bueno (Pinheiro Neto), Philip Clifford QC (Latham & Watkins), Adam Constable QC (Keating Chambers), Jerome Dunn (Bechtel), Jean-Christophe Honlet (Dentons), Richard Harding QC (Keating Chambers), Rosemary Jackson QC (Keating Chambers), Lindy Patterson QC (39 Essex Chambers), James Pickavance (Eversheds Sutherland), Caroline Pope (Bryan Cave Leighton Paisner), Dominque Rawley QC (Atkin Chambers) and Mark Roe (Pinsent Masons).

 Registration and catering: Registration and networking will commence at 11:30 am, in time for a prompt 12:00 pm start to the session.
 A buffet lunch will also be available during the session.